 In this blog post

 Maintaining reliable Kubernetes systems is not easy, especially for people who are not Kubernetes experts.
-This blog, part 2 of 3 in the “8 SRE Best Practices to Help Developers Troubleshoot Kubernetes” series, explains 8 simple best practices SREs can follow to help developers and other SREs build knowledge and effectively troubleshoot issues in applications running on Kubernetes.
+This blog, part 2 of 3 in the “8 SRE Best Practices to Help You Troubleshoot Kubernetes” series, explains 8 simple best practices SREs can follow to help developers and other SREs build knowledge and effectively troubleshoot issues in applications running on Kubernetes.

 Read Part 1 of the series to understand the unique challenges often faced when troubleshooting Kubernetes and read Part 3 to learn how to build a solid foundation to support these 8 SRE best practices.